plusssamiya-sketch/tariff-did-trade-project/README.md

 ## Short CV Note

-Built a reproducible Stata package for a course empirical project on tariff policy and cross-border trade, including panel construction, fixed-effects DID, event-study diagnostics, placebo checks, and a one-page research brief.
+Built a reproducible Stata workflow for a course empirical project on tariff policy and cross-border trade, including panel construction, fixed-effects DID structure, event-study diagnostics, placebo checks, and a short research brief using public sample data.